 In the beginning, get a good motherboard, a spacious case, a quality power supply unit, and a decent processor.
 When you have the money in the future, take a discrete graphics card and breathe new life into your computer.
 Also, if the motherboard has multiple RAM slots, you can quickly expand system memory.
 I hope you understand the point of the story.

 Another important thing.
 The listed components are the core of any PC configuration.
-You must also count on the purchase of monitors and peripherals (mouse, keyboard, headphones, speakers) and the operating system.
-Linux is a free operating system but requires some prior knowledge and isn’t for everyone.
+You must also count on purchasing monitors and peripherals (mouse, keyboard, headphones, speakers) and the operating system.
+Linux is a free operating system that requires prior knowledge and isn’t for everyone.
 I recommend investing in Windows, at least the Home version.

 Cooler Master MasterBox Q300L TUF

 The MasterBox Q300L Gaming Alliance Edition is an attractive small case that supports the Micro-ATX and mini-ITX format.
-There are magnetic dust filters on the front and top that are easy to remove and clean.
-The case is designed under the Asus TUF Gaming Alliance, so together with the Asus TUF motherboard, it will make a great gaming symbiosis of this compact gaming configuration.
+Magnetic dust filters on the front and top are easy to remove and clean.
+Cooler Master designed the case under the Asus TUF Gaming Alliance, and with the Asus TUF motherboard, it will make a great gaming symbiosis of this compact gaming configuration.

 The CM Q300L TUF allows the installation of a discrete graphics card up to 360 mm (14.1 “) in length.
-Behind the motherboard, there’s a space of about 30 mm in which you can place the excess cables and do good cable management.
+Behind the motherboard, there’s a space of about 30 mm where you can place the excess cables and do good cable management.